billiegoose/g/README.md

 ### Goals
 * CONSISTANCY
 * Fewer, more orthogonal commands
-* More useful built-in behaviors
+* More useful (and non-destructive) default behaviors

 ### Commands
 (bound to get out of date quickly)